You may have heard about using baking soda in cat litter, but…

 Most cats dislike a citrus scent, so be aware of that.
 Cats are individual creatures though, and what smells they will tolerate will vary.

-The good news with baking soda is that it does not have a smell.
-That will not prove to be a problem with any cat.
+The good news with baking soda is that it does not have a smell, so your cats shouldn’t have a problem with it.

 Will Cats Eat Baking Soda?